jstetich/CBEP_OA/Graphics/Revised_Graphics_Diurnal.md

 ## Confirm Timezone Corrections

-We quickly confirm that our efforts to adjust time coordiates had the intended effect.
+We quickly confirm that our efforts to adjust time coordinates had the intended effect.

 We compare UTC, local standard time (UTC - 5 hours) and local time